SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Feature_Release_10.4/Cube_10.4.8.md

 ### Fixes

-#### Cube logging: Incorrect `CubeHost: Unable to load assembly` errors [ID_39767]
+#### Incorrect `CubeHost: Unable to load assembly` errors in Cube log files on client computers [ID_39767]

 <!-- MR 10.3.0 [CU17] / 10.4.0 [CU5] - FR 10.4.8 -->

-Up to now, incorrect `CubeHost: Unable to load assembly` errors mentioning the following DLL files would be added to the Cube logging:
+On client computers, up to now, incorrect `CubeHost: Unable to load assembly` errors mentioning the following DLL files would be added to the log files in the `%LocalAppData%/Skyline/DataMiner/DataMinerCube/Logs` folder:

 - Google.Protobuf
 - System.Buffers